coilhq/mucoa/README.md

 ## Participant Joins Scheme
 A new participant joins the scheme and the necessary participant and configuration data is provisioned in the system.
 At this time the participant has no liquidity _(a current position of zero and a net debit cap of zero)_.
 All the necessary KYC requirements will be captured and completed by the DFSP for the onboarding process.

 ### Entities
 The following entities are present for a participant joining the Scheme:
-* Scheme
+* **Scheme** - administration by the Mojaloop Hub operator
-* Participant A - a DFSP on the Scheme, this may be a Payer/Payee
+* **Participant A** - a DFSP on the Scheme, this may be a Payer/Payee

 ### Events
 Participant with relevant KYC information is captured, **but no financial accounts** have been created for the participant.

 ### Summary
 No financial account has been created as yet, but if joining was successful, the participant is now ready to deposit collateral into the Scheme.

 ## Participant Deposits Collateral To Scheme
 Once a participant successfully joins the scheme, the next step is to provide collateral and track that collateral within the Scheme.